VictoriaChoy/victoriachoy.github.io/README.md

 ![mobile monkey](https://user-images.githubusercontent.com/109213222/179360441-f9b9ae98-367c-4f09-ae0a-982eb9430ef6.JPG)

-2D Shapes Developed into 3D Projects (3-5 years old): This project was for an unit of 2D shapes from _Journeys_ , a famous reading program for grades K-6 published by Houghton Mifflin Harcourt.
-In order for preschoolers to inquire about the shapes and their attributes with a hands-on approach, I developed the projects as a models for students to talk about what they could build with the shapes, connecting with their prior knowledge of flowers, arts, handicraft (wind chime), and robot toys.
+2D Shapes Developed into 3D Projects (3-5 years old)

+The projects were for an unit of 2D shapes from _Journeys_ , a famous reading program for grades K-6 published by Houghton Mifflin Harcourt.
+In order for preschoolers to inquire about the shapes and their attributes with a hands-on approach, I developed the projects as models for students to talk about what they could build with the shapes, connecting with their prior knowledge of flowers, arts, handicraft (wind chime), and robot toys.

 ![3d shapes](https://user-images.githubusercontent.com/109213222/179360363-0ab0b4bf-2188-42a3-82ce-cb016e50fda6.JPG)